-Methods to add devices to your sites
+Methods for adding devices to your sites

 This method works for devices that have an operating system.
-The devices become visible in the Web Portal when the Datto RMM Agent is installed on them.
+The devices become visible in the Web Portal once the Datto RMM Agent is installed on them.
 You can install the Agent on the following device types:

-- Servers, desktops, laptops - Refer to Deploy and install Agents on servers, desktops, and laptops.
+- Servers, desktops, laptops: Refer to Install the Datto RMM Agent on servers, desktops, and laptops.

-- Mobile devices - Refer to Mobile device management.
+- Mobile devices: Refer to Mobile device management.

-There are two types of the Datto RMM Agent that differ in functionality: Managed, and OnDemand.
+For detailed information about the Datto RMM Agent, refer to Datto RMM Agent.
+There are two types of the Agent that differ in functionality: Managed and OnDemand.
 Which one is deployed depends on the type of site the device is associated with.
 For more information, refer to Managed and OnDemand Agents.